Leave a Comment:

 The mathematical version of pseudo-science, where one attempts to advance a set of questionable mathematical beliefs by using seemingly-mathematical methods that do not adhere to the standard of rigor abided by the mathematical community.
 These include, among others:

 In general, pseudomathematics often involves a great deal of mathematical fallacies, that are executed in a way that’s more organised and misleading than some genuine attempts with unintended mistakes.
-For that reason, it is also colloquially known as mathematical crankery — a topic studied extensively by the mathematician Underwood Dudley.
+For that reason, it is also colloquially known as mathematical crankery — a topic studied extensively by mathematician Underwood Dudley.

 The acronym for quod est absurdum (“which is absurd“) — a Latin phrase used in the old days to conclude a proof by contradiction.
 In the modern days, its usage is increasingly being replaced by the symbol ⨳, though other symbols, such as ※ or $\Rightarrow \Leftarrow$, are equally well-adopted as well.